Starting Off Your Sober Life Right

 That’s exactly the kind of attitude that best describes a successful recovery – but getting there, to the point where you can feel confident in your ability to overcome addiction and achieve sobriety, is no walk in the park.
 Millions of Americans struggle with drug addiction; most either don’t or can’t seek treatment for their problem.

-Regardless of whether you’re going into the sober life on your own or through the program of a health care professional, a successful sober life depends on several things.
-Without a solid foundation for your sobriety, it’s not unlikely that you will see more than one relapse over the course of your recovery.
+That is a problem in and of itself, and affordable outpatient treatment facilities are doing their best to change that for the country – yet past rehab and addiction treatment, many Americans continue to struggle with their vice after initial treatment is over and long-term recovery, whether you’re going into the sober life on your own or through the program of a health care professional, a successful sober life depends on several things.
+Without a solid foundation for your sobriety, it’s not unlikely that you will see more than one throughout your recovery.

-Relapses, of course, are never the end of someone’s journey – but by starting your sober life off right, you can minimize the hardship of your path towards long-term sobriety, and enjoy the fruits of a drug-free life.
+Relapses, of course, are never the end of someone’s journey – but by starting your sober life off right, you can minimize the hardship of your path towards long-term sobriety and enjoy the fruits of a drug-free life.
 Here are a few guidelines for starting your sobriety off right:

 Figure Out What Self-Love Means

 Addiction typically lands people in very unfavorable places in life.
-Addiction tears apart families, destroys relationships and ends careers.
-It ages your body and brain by several decades and leaves you feeling guilty and ashamed, because you blame yourself for everything that has happened.
+Addiction tears apart families, destroys relationships, and ends careers.
+It ages your body and brain by several decades and leaves you feeling guilty and ashamed because you blame yourself for everything that has happened.
 Or you don’t, but secretly do anyways.

 In short, self-love means giving yourself a chance.
 If you can do that, everything else becomes possible.